jazeved0/dotfiles/README.md

 ## Desktop Background

 First, the [Dynamic Wallpaper](https://store.kde.org/p/1295389/) KDE plugin is installed.
 Then, a ported version of the macOS Catalina desktop background is used.

+## Additional Software

+- For a text editor/IDE, VSCode is used, with a special build to enable transparency ([`code-transparent`](https://aur.archlinux.org/packages/code-transparent/))